 Features of the law include:

-Income tax withholding and double taxation arrangements (DTAs): a foreign enterprise without an establishment in China, or with an establishment but with China source income not related to such establishment, is generally subject to withholding tax at a rate of 10% on such China source income.
+A foreign enterprise without an establishment in China, or with an establishment but with China source income not related to that establishment, is generally subject to withholding tax at a rate of 10% on that China source income.
 The domestic payer is the withholding agent for these taxes.

 Deductions to reduce taxable income are generally not allowed in the withholding context.